 Single travelers wishing to book a double-occupancy cabin may do so at 1.7x the per-person Twin or Superior listed rates.
 Single travelers wishing to book on a “sharing basis” may do so at no additional cost in Twin, Triple or Quadruple categories upon availability.

 Families & Children

 Emergency medical evacuation insurance is mandatory for this trip, with a minimum recommended coverage of $100,000 per person.
 Trip cancellation insurance is optional but highly recommended.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
+Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.